 Project Benefit Tile Views

-- Top-Level Benefits can be added by editing the Project Workflow
+- Top-Level Benefits can be added by editing the Project Workflow, if unlocked.

 - Add Sub-Benefits by selecting the parent Benefit and then clicking the plus sign in the level beneath it